 This sheet is designed as a follow-up activity to a school trip to Exeter or Plymouth Energy from Waste plant.

-Word Problems
+Section I: Word Problems

 a) If there are 5 waste collection vehicles (rubbish trucks) in Exeter, holding 6.5 tonnes of waste each, how much waste could they collect in one round?